 Unlike many others, Alm was able to look past the Tieflings’ demonic appearances to see their suffering.
 Ignoring the warnings of many of his followers, Alm constantly risked his life to liberate Tiefling slave camps.
 In return, the Tieflings gave Alm their undying love.
 In the war against the Magi, the Tieflings soon proved themselves to be among Alm’s most faithful and trustworthy soldiers.
 Soon the people saw the Tieflings for what they were, the most tragic victims of the Magi’s tyranny.
 What began as distaste and distrust soon turned to tolerance and admiration.

 Today, Tieflings are perhaps the most devoted of all of Alms followers; some have even risen to high station in the Church as Clerics.
 Even the most pious Deva can find no fault in the service or faith of the Tieflings.
-It is not uncommon to see Tiefling Swords, Shields, or Keepers.
+It is not uncommon to see Tiefling any branch of the church.
 And, although the Inquisition is shrouded in secret, it has been speculated that many Tieflings fill its ranks as well.
 It has even been whispered that the Lord Inquisitor himself, whose identity is a strictly guarded secret, is a Tiefling.
 Some say this is nonsense.
 Others say that if anyone knows the horror of what awaits in the Hallows it is the Tieflings, and who would have more reason to try to stop its influence?

 - Dragonborn: 15%

 - Elves: 11%

 - Humans: 36%

 - Lightborn: less than 1%